jkunimune/Djastiz/word_guide.md

 ### yih
 _verb_
-	*intoxication*; applies to alcohol as well as other drugs
+	*drunk*; applies to alcohol as well as other drugs

 ### yikss
 _verb_